Practice Out Loud

 I’ve assembled these “Practice Out Loud” monologues, not just to provide you vocal exercises, but also to show you part of why I love acting and how fun it can be to bring words to life!

 As a stage actor, I was never been a fan of monologues, because they didn’t really seem like acting to me.
-They stuck me as isolated and fake.
+They stuck me as isolated- only half of what acting is because there was no interaction.
 Acting for me was about listening to another and interacting, not just one person emoting in a vacuum, pontificating off into space!

 But– voice actors are called upon to perform solo pretty regularly (indeed, on-camera actors must do this for their close ups or green screen acting!).
 VA’s regularly deliver their half of the dialogue alone in a booth.
 A voice actor must not only perform their lines, but must also conjure their fellow performers mentally as well.
 You are alone, but you must imagine seeing and feeling your scene partner.
 This is indeed acting!

-So, despite my dislike of solo monologues, I’ve come to see that reading out loud alone can be a great way to strengthen and advance your voice actor muscles.
+So, despite my dislike of solo monologues, I’ve come to appreciate that reading out loud alone can be a great way to strengthen and advance your voice acting “muscles.”